 by Dr. Sonja Pedell

-Swinburne’s Future-Self Design Living Lab has adopted a co-creative design approach in order to pilot a program that focuses around the development of a dementia-friendly community in order to provide an integral support system for those living with dementia.
-With an important focus on engaging three key stakeholder groups: individuals living with dementia, their carers, and the wider City of Boroondara and its staff, the CDI has developed an impressive rapport with each group, with each working to implement the CDI’s innovative approach.
+Swinburne’s Future-Self Design Living Lab has initiated plans to pilot a program that encourages the development of a dementia-friendly community, providing a vital support system for those living with dementia.
+The program seeks to engage three key stakeholder groups: those living with dementia, their care staff, and the wider City of Boroondara and its staff, who are integral in supporting and implementing the CDI’s innovative approach.

-Through addressing these interweaving relationships, the FSDLL endeavours to improve the quality of life for those living with dementia within the City of Boroondara, while developing the skills of council staff to better deliver solutions to a range of situations.
-Preliminary research has indicated that many individuals with dementia feel somewhat outcast from their society, often excluded from activities due to their diagnosis, with some observing that the language and stigma around dementia is similar to that of a terminal illness, rather than a disability.
-The FSDLL-endorsed program will look to create an inclusive culture that provides those living with dementia the support they require to enjoy their life to their fullest capability.
+By addressing the interweaving relationships between the three, the FSDLL aims to improve the quality of life of people living with dementia in the City of Boroondara, while better preparing council staff to deliver adaptive solutions to a range of situations.
+Initial research has indicated that many individuals with dementia feel somewhat ostracised in their community, often excluded from activities due to their diagnosis, with some observing that the language and stigma around dementia is similar to that of a terminal illness, rather than a disability.
+The FSDLL’s commitment to developing an awareness program will look to cultivate an inclusive culture that provides those living with dementia with the support they require to live their fullest life.

-The program will prioritise a bottom-up process that involves consulting elderly individuals in the planning and implementation of Boroondara’s age-friendly strategy, adopting human-centric ideals in its efforts to conduct a dementia-friendly event in Hawthorn that will act as a signpost for future events, by providing integral guidance to a receptive community audience.
+The program is currently in its infancy; however, it will prioritise a bottom-up process that involves elderly individuals in the planning and implementation of Boroondara’s age friendly strategy, that is human-centric in its conception.
+The project will culminate in late-2018, with the FSDLL conducting a dementia-friendly event in Hawthorn that will lay the blueprint for future events by providing important guidance to a receptive and interactive community audience.